LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ### Refactor the Login Function

-You'll also generate a token for logged in users:
+Also, generate a token for logged in users:

 ```js
 exports.login = async (req, res, next) => {